math

 quadrant of the result.

-It also handles correctly the case of x
+It also handles correctly the case of x being zero.

-The default value for x
+The default value for x is 1,

 so that the call math.atan(y)

-returns the arc tangent of y
+returns the arc tangent of y.

 math.ceil (x)

-Returns the smallest integral value greater than or equal to x
+Returns the smallest integral value greater than or equal to x.

 math.cos (x)

-Returns the cosine of x
+Returns the cosine of x (assumed to be in radians).

 math.deg (x)

-Converts the angle x
+Converts the angle x from radians to degrees.

 math.exp (x)